 The issuer can make better decisions about the validity of the transaction with more data, preventing both fraudulent transactions as well as false positives.

 Zuora's support for PSD2

 Zuora integrates with different payment gateways and processors, and provides PCI compliant hosted Payment Pages.
-To help you prepare for PSD2, Zuora integrates into the 3DS solutions for all applicable payment gateways.
+For more information, see Zuora’s implementation of 3D Secure 2.0.